code-distortion/insight/README.md

 $testObject will then act as if it ***is*** the original object, but gives you access to its protected and private methods and properties as well.

-Access protected and private properties:
+Read and write protected and private properties:

 ``` php
 $testObject->publicProp = 'something';